 All glass palettes are made from tempered glass—this means they don’t break easily and are safe to use and apply pressure to (i.e. when you’re cleaning up).
 Picture glass is really not suitable as it can easily crack and shatter under a small amount of pressure.

 Because they’re relatively heavy, tempered glass palettes are great for use in a studio where you can lay them down flat on a surface.
+But if you want to mix on glass when painting outdoors, the Richeson Sienna Pochade box comes with its own tempered glass palette insert.

 Wood is lightweight and easy to move around.
 This is especially useful for artists who paint dynamically and want to hold their palette in their hand while they paint.
 Wooden palettes are also the cheapest palettes to buy, so they’re great for those on a budget.